NeuroML/Documentation/source/Userdocs/MultiCompartmentOLMexample.md

 ----
 language: xml
 ```
-We can now already inspect our cell using the NeuroML tools:
+We can now already inspect our cell using the NeuroML tools.
+We have already generated the morphology plot in our script, but we can also do it using `pynml`:
 ```{code-block} console
 pynml -png olm.cell.png
 ...
 pyNeuroML >>> Writing to: /home/asinha/Documents/02_Code/00_mine/2020-OSB/NeuroML-Documentation/source/Userdocs/NML2_examples/olm.cell.png
 ```
-This gives us a figure of the morphology of our cell:
+This gives us a figure of the morphology of our cell, similar to the one we've already generated:
 ```{figure} ../Userdocs/NML2_examples/olm.cell.png
 :alt: Figure showing the morphology of the OLM cell generated from the NeuroML definition.
 :align: center